Nadihat/Repeater-Divination/README.md

 WHEEL.py uses a spinning wheel to generate cards.
 Hashes are selected by pressing Enter.

-I-CHING.py is the equivalent for I-Ching.
-I-CHING2.py "Ok, made an update so that it always displays text in the Image, and it keeps up the animation message until drawn."
+I-CHING.py was the equivalent for I-Ching.
+I-CHING2.py is "Ok, made an update so that it always displays text in the Image, and it keeps up the animation message until drawn."
 I-CHING3.py is more detailed, but you may prefer to use 2 instead.
 Your choice.

 KABBALAH2.py is MKabbalahv6a.py translated to the new system.
 KABBALAH3.py was made "automatic" like I-CHING3.py is.
 You can choose to use it or not.<br>
 KABBALAH4.py becomes like I-CHING3.py: varying results by timestamp.